-Farro is an ancient variety of wheat cultivated in Italy that has recently caught the attention of cooks in the United States.
+Farro, an ancient Italian grain that’s nutty, nubby, and nutritious, has become popular with restaurant chefs and home cooks alike.
 It has a nutty flavor and a firm, chewy texture that resembles barley more than wheat.
 Italians put farro in soups, salads, and stuffings.

 Za'atar is both a Middle Eastern herb and a spice blend.